jluzio/study-guides/java/03-database.md

 ### FULL JOIN
 FULL JOIN creates the result-set by combining results of both LEFT JOIN and RIGHT JOIN.
 The result-set will contain all the rows from both tables.
 For the rows for which there is no matching, the result-set will contain NULL values.

+## function vs procedure
+- Functions return a value and can be used in a SQL statement or function, can be used in select statement.
+- Procedures can have output parameters, but can only be used by EXECUTE, so it can't be used in a select statement for example.

+## truncate table
+Deletes all records, but doesn't drop table. (may delete rollback history?) (may reset sequences?).